 Over the past decade-plus, the use of online and mobile methods for market research has skyrocketed.
+They are now the norm, by far, in both B2B and B2C research and feedback circles.
 Due to ever-increasing technological advances, it has become possible for do-it-yourself researchers to design, conduct and analyze their own surveys for literally a fraction of the cost and time it would have taken in the past.

-But are there any drawbacks compared to traditional methods (such as mail, telephone and personal interviewing)?
-Today I’ll provide a list of several main advantages and disadvantages of conducting market research surveys over the internet or via mobile device.
-While the choice of mode is entirely dependent on your specific topic, purpose and goals, online questionnaires are a great option in many instances.
+But are there any drawbacks compared to traditional, old-school methods (such as mail, telephone and personal interviewing)?
+Here’s a list of several main advantages and disadvantages of conducting market research surveys over the internet or via a mobile device.
+While the choice of mode is entirely dependent on your specific topic, purpose, and goals, online questionnaires prove to be a great option in many instances.

 - Low costs.
 Due to drastically lower overhead, collecting data does not have to cost you thousands of dollars.